REshyx/vespa-shyx/README.md

 ### CGAL

-VESPA need CGAL >= 5.3.
+VESPA needs CGAL >= 5.3.
 It can be installed:
 * using the package manager of your system (including brew on OSX, or vcpkg on Windows),
 * manually using [CMake instructions](https://doc.cgal.org/latest/Manual/installation.html#installation_configwithcmake).